 - When you select values from a pattern's histogram, all suggestions match the pattern.
 You cannot select the values that do not match the pattern from the histogram.

 - Select a token within a pattern or a highlighted block of text among the example values to trigger suggestion cards that apply the token within the pattern.

 - You can modify the selected suggestion in the Transform Builder.
 See Transform Builder.

 When you apply the transform to your recipe, the Patterns tab is updated automatically.

 Tip: When you see a pattern that you wish to reuse, select the pattern and one of its suggestion cards and then modify the step.
-In the Transform Builder, copy the pattern so it can be reused in other recipe steps as needed.

 Expand the caret next to any pattern to explore its sub-patterns, which identify subsets of values within the broader pattern.

 Otherpattern is a special category that contains values and counts not recognized by the currently selected pattern or sub-pattern.
 For example, when you select

 Otherpattern captures the non-URL values.
 When you explore a sub-pattern of URLs, the